CPDT-KA Certified PhD Behavioral Neuroscience NYC

 Private Dog Obedience Training for NYC Life

-Private obedience training builds these skills differently from group classes.
-Every command is taught in the contexts where it needs to work — not just in your living room, but on the sidewalk, in the elevator, at the park entrance, in your building lobby.
-Skills are proofed against the specific distractions your dog actually encounters.
+Private obedience training builds these skills where they actually need to work.
+Not just in your living room, but on the sidewalk, in the elevator, at the Riverside Park entrance, in your building lobby.
+We proof every command against the specific distractions your dog faces on its daily walks — not a plastic cone in a training center.
+Real obedience training means your dog listens in the real world, not just the quiet one.

 Sit & Down — with duration, at distance, and around the distractions your dog actually faces